How to stay sane as a non-muggle during the holiday season

 11. Play the game.

 Something I do each year without shame is doing a lot of observing so that I have so many juicy things to play in the Game.
 The Game is where you and your partner or your sibling or your parent agree to observe and remember the most odd, illogical, mundane, stupid, or outrageous things that anyone at the family gathering says and later compare them.
 It is a great way to let loose of all the wild frustration about what may be said or done during any events.
 Bonus points if you make a secret signal and use it during the event to get the attention of the other game players.
 Use the signal to let them know when you are hearing something you’ll report on later.
+It’s not for hating on others, keep it light and funny!

 12. Set aside some time to remember those that aren’t around this year to celebrate with you.
 Maybe write them a letter or look at some old pictures of them as you swap stories.
 Spending some time remembering those that aren’t around any more can help.